cmus/cmus/Doc/cmus-tutorial.md

-@title cmus-tutorial 7 14/02/2010 cmus

-@h1 NAME

-cmus - C\* Music Player tutorial

-@h1 CONTENTS
+#C*Mus Tutorial

+##Contents

-Step 1: Starting Cmus
+1. Starting Cmus

-Step 2: Adding Music
+2. Adding Music

-Step 3: Playing Tracks From The Library
+3. Playing Tracks From The Library

-Step 4: Managing The Queue
+4. Managing The Queue

-Step 5: The Playlist
+5. The Playlist

-Step 6: Find that track
+6. Find that track

-Step 7: Customization
+7. Customization

-Step 8: Quit
+8. Quit

-Step 9: Further Reading
+9. Further Reading

-@h1 Step 1: Starting Cmus
+##Step 1: Starting Cmus

 When you first launch cmus (just type `cmus` in a terminal and press Enter) it will open to the album/artist view, which looks something like this: